pyeventsourcing/eventsourcing/docs/topics/process.rst

 functions as a projection into an event-sourced application.
 It extends :class:`~eventsourcing.application.simple.SimpleApplication`
-by having notification log readers which read domain events from upstream notification logs, an application policy which defines how to respond to such domain events.
-It also implements the process event pattern: so that domain event processing is reliable, individual process event data should be stored atomically (notification tracking, new domain events, new notifications).
+by having notification log readers which read domain events from upstream notification logs, and an application policy which defines how to respond to such domain events.
+It also implements the process event pattern: individual "process event" data should be stored atomically (notification tracking, new domain events, new notifications) so that domain event processing is reliable.

 Notification tracking